MatePocs/boardgame_recommendation/README.md

 The corresponding model in `surprise` is `KNNBaseline`.
 This class combines the other two groups by first fitting a baseline rating using matrix factorisation techniques, and then tries to explain the remaining variation with a KNN-Type approach.
 There are two different baseline convergence patterns built in `surprise`:

-- `SGD` is the Stochastic Gradient Descent where the parameters are tuned every step based on the cost function,
+- `SGD` is the Stochastic Gradient Descent where the parameters are tuned every step based on the cost function.
 - `ALS` is the Alternating Least Squares method, where the two latent factor matrices are determined step by step.
 In every step, we assume that one of the matrices is fix and optimal, and then tweak the other based on the Least Squares method, which has a closed solution.
 This process is repeated with the other matrix being assumed optimal.

 Out of the two methods, `ALS` performed slightly better, `RMSE` score was 1.2456.